 What to look out for

-It’s not as if online tuition is new, but things have moved on a lot since its early days – and of course, during the height of the Covid19 pandemic it was the only option available.
+It’s not as if online tuition is new, but super fast internet has helped things move on a lot since its early days – and of course, during the height of the Covid19 pandemic it was the only option available.

 Parents should check out the technology before they sign up.
 If video is part of the service, can you expand it or is it just a thumbnail – which can make learning that much harder?
 Are tutorials recorded, both for safeguarding purposes and so that students can play them back in their own time?
 Other technological gizmos to look out for include a dedicated online space and a shared whiteboard that allow students and tutors to work on a document or a problem together.